 The Evolution of Barcodes: A New Dimension

 As the Information Age progressed, and the onset of the digital revolution set in, the barcode evolved.
-The evolution was due, in part, to the need for high speed component scanning in the automotive industry to track vehicles during manufacture.
-A new class of barcode emerged with the ability to store large amounts of information in a relatively small space.
+The evolution was due, in part, to the need for high-speed component scanning in the automotive industry to track vehicles during manufacture.
+A new class of barcodes emerged with the ability to store large amounts of information in a relatively small space.
 Enter the “Two-dimensional” or ‘2D’ barcode.

 Image recognition relies on identifying telltale patterns of the 2D code by looking at a digital image of the code itself.
 The device takes a picture, or monitors a series of pictures, locates the barcode, and then distinguishes the code by interpreting the patterns of the barcode.
 This “digital image scanner” is superior to the traditional scanner in several ways: it can be read from any direction; and, it allows any device with a camera to essentially double as a 2D barcode scanner, namely, the colossal market of smartphones.

 Smartphones and Barcodes: A Perfect Match

 Smartphones and their camera technology have allowed for the explosive expansion of 2D barcodes.
 When 1D barcode technology was on the edge of dominating growth, the main obstacle preventing this was the expense of the equipment.
 Smaller stores couldn't hope to acquire even one barcode system; fully outfitting a large department store was intimidating even for powerful companies.
 This problem was entirely eluded by the mass of smartphones swarming the market.
 Smartphones made 2D barcode scanners accessible and easy to use for almost anyone.